benwainwright/post-turtle/README.md

 Requests that have been created using interactive mode are stored in your home directory in a file called `.post-turtle-request`.
-Once you have created some requests via the interactive mode, these requests will be available to call non-interactively using `pt call <slug>`
+Once you have created some requests, these requests will be available to call non-interactively using `pt call <slug>`

 ### Parameters